WildGeeseSeattle/wildgeeseseattle.github.io/content/pages/about.md

 ### Olivia Bermingham-McDonogh

 Olivia Bermingham-McDonogh was born in Tuam, Co.
 Galway and came to the USA for graduate school at UCLA.
 Other than the required school plays, she has never performed in anything other than the annual Bloomsday reading of Ulysses.
-She is a Research Assistant Professor at the University of Washington; her research area is development and regeneration of the inner ear.
+She is a Professor at the University of Washington;
+her research area is development and regeneration of the inner ear.
 She has now spent half her life in the US and wonders if she will ever find her way back home!

 * * * * *